matthew-cline/ToggleWalk/README.md

 ## Config

-In the "`toggles`" array the `toggle` field is the key that will be toggled upon being tapped and the "`untoggle`" field (optional) is the key that, upon being tapped, will stop the toggled key.
+In the "`toggles`" array the "`toggle`" field is the key that will be toggled upon being tapped and the "`untoggle`" field (optional) is the key that, upon being tapped, will stop the toggled key.
 If the config file is deleted, a default one will be generated on the next start.